-The touchpad PS/2 signals can be converted to USB by the Teensy.
-I have written touchpad code that utilizes the Teensyduino USB mouse functions.
-I merged the touchpad code with the Dell Latitude D630 keyboard code to give you an example of a "USB Composite device".
+The touchpad can be converted from PS/2 to USB by the Teensy.
+I have modified the touchpad code from Playground Arduino so it outputs over USB.
+I merged the touchpad code with the Dell Latitude D630 keyboard code to give you an example of a "USB Composite device" (see below).

-In addition to standalone keyboards, picture frames, or Raspberry Pi laptops, another use for your old laptop is a portable VGA display with USB keyboard and touchpad.
-My friend troubleshoots servers at various locations and needs to connect a keyboard, video, and mouse (KVM) to the server rack.
+In addition to standalone keyboards, picture frames, or Raspberry Pi laptops, another use for your old laptop is a portable VGA display with USB keyboard.
+My friend troubleshoots servers at various locations and needs to connect a USB keyboard and VGA display to the server rack.
 Instead of borrowing a display from his customer or leaving one in each server room, he carries a modified laptop that I built.
 The broken laptop motherboard was replaced with a VGA converter card that drives the LCD.
-The keyboard and touchpad have been converted to USB using the methods from this Instructable.
+The keyboard has been converted to USB using the methods from this Instructable.